FormidableLabs/serverless-jetpack/README.md

 #### Minor differences vs. Serverless globbing

 Our [benchmark correctness tests](./test/benchmark.js) highlight a number of various files not included by Jetpack that are included by `serverless` in packaging our benchmark scenarios.
 Some of these are things like `node_modules/.yarn-integrity` which Jetpack knowingly ignores because you shouldn't need it.
 All of the others we've discovered to date are instances in which `serverless` incorrectly includes `devDependencies`...

+#### Layers

+Jetpack supports `layer` packaging as close to `serverless` as it can.
+However, there are a couple of very wonky things with `serverless`' approach that you probably want to keep in mind:

+* Service level `package.include|exclude` patterns are applied at the `layers.NAME.path` level for a given layer.
+So, e.g., if you have a service-level `include` pattern of `"!*"` to remove `ROOT/foo.txt`, this will apply at a **different** root path from `layers.NAME.path` of like `ROOT/layers/NAME/foo.txt`.
+* As mentioned in our options configuration section above, Jetpack applies the `base` and `roots` options to the root project `servicePath` for dependency searching and not relatively to layer `path`s.

 #### Be careful with `include` configurations and `node_modules`